-Earth is undergoing a mass extinction event, propagated by a burgeoning human population which has abused Nature with their technological marvels.
+A mass extinction event is well underway, propagated by a burgeoning human population which has raped Nature with technological marvels in the name of ‘progress’.
 The graphs below show an exponential trend in human environmental impact.

 There were less than 300 million hectares of croplands in 1600.
 Now over 1.5 billion hectares are plowed and planted.

 Over 75% of the land on Earth has been scarred by human activity.
 97% of the biologically richest ecosystems have been grievously damaged by humans.
 Yet deforestation continues, especially in tropical forests with the most abundant wildlife left on Earth.

 There are over 65 million kilometers of roads crisscrossing the world’s lands.
 The very existence of these ribbons of death slices habitats into fragments, foreclosing viable lives for many animals.
 From an environmental perspective, what travels on these roads is pollution incarnate.

 Shipping is the lifeblood of economic globalization.
 Over 60,000 colossal ships crisscross ocean trade routes, burning 2.2+ billion barrels of the foulest possible fuel.
 Besides massively polluting the oceans and killing large marine mammals, ships contribute ~2.5% of global greenhouse gas emissions.

 Mass extinction is picking up pace.
 Vertebrate populations – amphibians, fish, reptiles, birds, and mammals – plummeted by an average 70% in the past 4 decades.

 The decline in global insect populations has been even steeper, owing mostly to pesticides.
 As insects pollinate many plants and are voluminously significant in the animal food chain, their decimation is a harbinger for larger animal species, as well as spelling a decline for the multitude of crops which require pollination.